Do you want to learn more now? VIEW THE INTRODUCTION TO FAMILY FORMATION WEBINAR.

 Donna and her husband were introduced to Family Formation when searching for a sound preschool program for their oldest daughter.
 Through the years, Family Formation has provided the support and resources needed to raise five children in the Faith and grow spiritually as a family.
 After many years working as a volunteer, Donna now uses her gifts to help prepare lesson materials and coordinate the many committed volunteers.

 Cristian is a Bilingual native Spanish speaker, born and raised in Mexico until age fourteen.
 He entered the Seminary and attended Saint Mary University in Winona, MN where he earned his Bachelor of Arts degree in Philosophy, and then Mount Saint Mary Seminary in Emmitsburg, Maryland for Theological Studies.
 He moved back to Mexico and did two more years of Theological Studies at the Pontifical University of Mexico.
-He eventually discerned that God had other plans for his life as he met and married his wife, Ann, and they now have one child.
+He eventually discerned that God had other plans for his life.
+He met and married his wife, Ann, and they now have one child.
 Cristian assists in the creation of audio and video materials, which are available for Spanish-speaking Family Formation communities.